olakoya/BBCSeniorTesterTestAssessment/README.md

-# BBC SENIOR TESTER TEST ASSESSMENT
+# AUTOMATED A SCHEDULE-BASED API

 **This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.**